bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 ## Extending BpehNestablePageBundle

-I've created a [demo bundle](https://github.com/bernardpeh/NestablePageBundle) and you can install the demo bundle and test it for yourself.
+If you are already lost, I've created a [demo bundle](https://github.com/bernardpeh/NestablePageBundle) and you can install the demo bundle and test out it for yourself.

 Let us extend BpehNestablePageBundle by copying that bundle.